vicentinileonardo/ai-inference-server-mock/README.md

 This repository is part of a project: **Carbon-aware workload scheduling in a multi-cloud environment**.
 This is a simple mock of an **AI inference server** that provides a scheduling endpoint to simulate the inference process.

-It is possible that a modified version of this will be used as proxy for the real AI inference server in the project, if needed.

 ## Setup

 ### Kubernetes deployment